 The digital-stick kind of thermometer is probably what's been stashed in the back of your medicine cabinet for the last decade.
 It makes physical contact with the body and can take temperatures from the mouth (oral), the armpit (axillary) or the bottom (rectal).

 Digital-stick thermometers are slower to give a temperature reading than their infrared counterparts and have fewer features, but they're accurate, affordable and work for all ages.

 Infrared thermometers measure the heat your body emits, generally via the forehead or ear, by reading infrared light from a short distance away.

 These give results almost instantaneously and are more comfortable for young kids, though they're not recommended for newborns.
 (Readings from a rectal thermometer are more reliable, and with babies, reliable readings are key.)

 Infrared thermometers tend to have more features than digital-stick models, which means they're usually also pricier.

 We've compared pricing, features, speed and accuracy to find the best thermometers.
 Here's what we discovered.

 What are the best thermometers?

-Of the devices we considered, for most people we recommend the iProven DMT-489, a dual-mode infrared thermometer that takes fast, accurate readings from either the forehead or ear.
-We also think the Vicks ComfortFlex, a basic digital stick thermometer that can be used for oral, rectal or underarm (axillary) temperature, is one of the best thermometers, since it's a great option for infants and adults alike.
+We also think the Vicks ComfortFlex, a basic digital-stick thermometer that can be used for oral, rectal or underarm (axillary) temperature, is one of the best thermometers, as it's a great option for infants and adults alike.
 The Chooseen Digital Forehead and Ear Thermometer also wins points for its flexibility.

 For parents who want to monitor fevers through the night, the Elepho eTherm offers instant readings and can work with foreheads as well as ears.